 You know, the intramural squabble that took place between Kate and Megan means nothing to me.

-Though this to me sounds like millionaire problems.
+This to me sounds like millionaire problems.

-You know what we have right now, and and racism is a real problem.
+You know what we have right now?

-But I look at this country right now and I see people still 17 million of our fellow Americans out of work.
+But I look at this country right now and I see people still, 17 million of our fellow Americans out of work.

 We have now people getting pink slips because of the stroke of a pen because of a radical agenda of Joe Biden.